Boeing 737 MAX production hit by a new defect in supplier part

 The defect will require rework on finished MAXs not yet delivered as well as those currently on the assembly line.

-It is believed the newly-discovered problem may date back four years, and so could potentially affect most of the planes built since the jet was grounded in 2019 after two fatal crashes.
+It is believed the newly discovered problem may date back four years, and so could potentially affect most of the planes built since the jet was grounded in 2019 after two fatal crashes.

 “This is not an immediate safety of flight issue and the in-service fleet can continue operating safely,” Boeing said in a statement.
 “However, the issue will likely affect a significant number of undelivered 737 MAX airplanes, both in production and in storage.”